Indexing Co vs Goldsky

 How Indexing Co's custom pipeline platform compares to Goldsky's managed subgraph hosting and Mirror streaming service.

-Goldsky started as managed subgraph hosting -- taking the operational pain out of running subgraphs yourself.
+Goldsky started as managed subgraph hosting, taking the operational pain out of running subgraphs yourself.
 They've since added Mirror, a data streaming product that pipes indexed data into your database.
 It's a step forward from raw subgraphs, but the underlying architecture carries the same limitations.

 Architecture